seanpm2001/steampipe/README.md

 **Turbot Pipes**.
 Use [Turbot Pipes](https://turbot.com/pipes) to run Steampipe in the cloud.

-## Steampipe API plugins

-The Steampipe community has grown a suite of [plugins](https://hub.powerpipe.io/plugins?utm_id=gspreadme&utm_source=github&utm_medium=repo&utm_campaign=github&utm_content=readme) that map APIs to database tables.
-They work with all Steampipe engines.

 ## Install Steampipe

  The <a href="https://steampipe.io/downloads?utm_id=gspreadme&utm_source=github&utm_medium=repo&utm_campaign=github&utm_content=readme">downloads</a> page shows you how but tl;dr: